 - Concurrent Credit courses offers students the opportunity to earn college credit through Northwest Nazarene University (NNU) while still enrolled in high school.

 These types of courses demand the highest level of participation, peer collaboration, effort and quality from students.
 Students may need to start the year early to take the AP test on time in May, drop a course sooner before it’s marked as a grade on a college transcript, take additional comprehensive and proctored tests, utilize third-party platforms, or purchase books.
 Students who score 75% or higher on entrance testing may be considered for CC/AP program.
 Upon registration, students will be given an option to opt out of the Advanced Placement or Honors Program.
 Students will not be assigned Concurrent Credit courses by default, but instead must request to take and be approved to take a course.

 Students who score 50% or higher on entrance tests will be placed in our Regular Program.
 Our Regular Program is academically intense and designed to be challenging to prepare students who desire to further their education past their high school career.

 Remedial Program (3-12 gr):

-Students who score below 50% on entrance tests will be placed in the Remedial Program.
+Depending on the grade level, students who score lower than average on entrance tests may be placed in a Remedial Program with modified curriculum.
 The main goal of the Remedial Program is to accelerate the student gradually to a Regular Program.
 The program is designed to help students who are having problems with understanding the basics of core subjects such as Math and English.
-These classes act as a safety valve for struggling students, allowing them to work at the level they are truly on, rather than letting them fail on the level they are expected to be.
+These classes act as a safety net for struggling students, allowing them to work at the level they are truly on, rather than letting them remain on the level they are expected to be.

-* Students are generally not required to take state tests as they are designed to test the knowledge of students based on what was taught at the public school.
-Students in homeschooling or online schooling do not cover identically the same material, thus generally do not need to take state tests.
-However, we do recommend that you check with your local district or board of education to check on the requirements.
+- Students are generally not required to take state tests as they are designed to test the knowledge of students based on what was taught at the public school.